rage-rb/rage/README.md

 ## Performance

-Rage's fiber-based architecture delivers tangible performance improvements, especially for I/O-heavy workloads.
+Rage's fiber-based architecture delivers high throughput with minimal overhead.
+By stripping away the "framework tax", Rage gives your team more leeway to write slow-but-maintainable Ruby code without compromising the end-user experience.

 #### Simple JSON responses